jamesz96/ttgl-eyecatch-LoRA/README.md

 # More details for those interested

-### Training/Cleaning Data
+### Training Data

-I extracted 28 `512x512` images from ~65% of the eyecatches used in the show.
+I extracted 28 `512x512` images from ~50% of the eyecatches used in the show.
 The remaining eyecatches used a different style or were tricky to caption so they weren't included in the training set.

 Cleaning the data involved:
 - removing watermarks
-- manual captioning
+- manual captioning (training for a general art style not a specific style or object)
+  - Describe EVERYTHING in the image EXCEPT for the style
+  - Still on the fence as to whether I should include "soft" triggers
+  - Omit names from all captions
 - inpainting
 - cropping (a few cases of extracting multiple images from a single eyecatch)